Parents and carers

 The Child Care Subsidy builds on the Productivity Commission’s recommendations and will make the system simpler, more affordable, more flexible and more accessible for families.

-As part of the Jobs for Families Child Care Package announced in the 2016-17 Federal Budget, the Australian Government has invested $1 billion (over 4 years from 2016-17) to establish a Child Care Safety Net.
+As part of the Jobs for Families Child Care Package announced in the 2016-17 Federal Budget, the Australian Government has will establish a Child Care Safety Net.

 Reconciliation Australia’s Narragunnawali: Reconciliation in Schools and Early Learning programme (Narragunnawali) supports schools and early learning services across Australia to develop environments that foster a higher level of knowledge and pride in Aboriginal and Torres Strait Islander histories, cultures and contributions.